 The parties find that university employees are happy in their work and that both academic staff and support and management staff have high levels of labour productivity.
 Changing circumstances in their environment are resulting in high demands being placed on employees: greater accountability and responsibility, greater proficiency in English language speaking and teaching, the digitisation of education, increasing supervision of students through smaller-scale education, etc. In view of these shifting demands from the environment, the parties feel it is important that employees are given the opportunity to continue to develop their skills and competencies.
-To this end, the collective labour agreement (cao) provides for at least two development days (Article 6.9, paragraph 1).
-The parties agree that the use of these development days will be evaluated by mid-2018 and that agreements will be made as to whether and how these development days can be used more effectively.

 According to the parties, employees feel that the work pressure and the pressure to perform have increased over the past few years.
 As stipulated in Article C.11 of the cao, when developing interventions targeted at work pressure and the pressure to perform, it is important that, as much as possible, relevant local circumstances are taken into account.
+All Dutch universities have now drawn up a work pressure reduction action plan.
+These plans take the local circumstances at the university into account and leave room for an implementation that is appropriate to the requirements and circumstances within departments and faculties.